Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

-Depending on the angle $\alpha(v_i)$, the small zone of a disk $D_i$ might actually be too narrow to directly place the light children in it.
-Fortunately, we can always place another disk $D'$ of radius at most $r_i/2$ in an extension of the small zone along the annulus of $D_i$ in the drawing of $P$ such that $D'$ touches $e_{i-1}$ and $e_i$ and does not intersect any other previously placed disk, see Figure~\ref{fig:small-zone}.
+Depending on the angle $\alpha(v_i)$, the small zone of a disk $D_i$ might actually be too narrow to directly place the light subtrees in it.
+Therefore, we define the \emph{extended small zone} as the area bounded by $e_{i-1}$, $e_i$, $\hat{C}_{i-1}$, $\hat{C}_{i}$, and the horizontal ray to $-\infty$ through $v_1$.
+Fortunately, we can always place another disk $D'$ of radius at most $r_i/2$ in this extended small zone such that $D'$ touches $e_{i-1}$ and $e_i$ and does not intersect any other previously placed disk; see Figure~\ref{fig:small-zone}.
+For a given radius of $D'$ the position of the center of $D'$ with respect to $v_i$ can be computed in constant time.
 If there is a single child $u$ in the small zone then $D' = D_u$ and we are done.
-The next lemma shows how to place more than one child\ifFull{.}\else{; the proof can be found in the full paper~\cite{arxiv-version}.}\fi
+The next lemma shows how to place more than one child.
+Let $l \ge 2$ be the number of light children of $v_i$ to be placed in the (extended) small zone.
+We say that the disks $D'_1, \dots, D'_l$ are \emph{correctly placed} in the (extended) small zone if their interiors are mutually disjoint and if every point inside any disk $D'_i$ can be reached by a circular arc from $v_i$ with given slope at $v_i$ such that the arc does not intersect any other disk $D'_j$ for $j\ne i$.